BRIEF SUMMARY AND INTRODUCTION: Until just a few

 proprietorship that becomes an LLC will continue to be

-treated as a sole proprietorship by the IRS, and an LLC
+treated as a sole proprietorship (for most purposes) by the

-set up by a corporation will be treated as just another
+IRS, and an LLC set up by a corporation will be treated as

-a separate legal entity.
+treated as a separate legal entity.

 The IRS will also continue to honor the noncorporate tax